The Office of the Inspector General (OIG) provides training to the staff of DHS facilities, community agencies, and other state agencies and entities.

 - the process used for reporting substantiated abuse and neglect to the Health Care Worker Registry.

-- Registrants must have completed OIG-conducted Rule 50 training within two years of attending Basic Investigative Skills.
-Registrants must also receive prior approval from the agency or facility OIG liaison and from OIG before registering, as OIG has other specific limitations on who may attend.
+- This training is slanted towards those persons who wish to comply with Section 30.(f) of Rule 50.
+This section mandates that all agencies must have at least one staff member trained in the preliminary steps of an investigation.
+This includes: securing the scene, taking photos, collecting evidence, collecting written statements, etc. Registrants must also receive prior approval from the agency or facility OIG liaison and from OIG before registering, as OIG has other specific limitations on who may attend.